-In order to process your application, we will perform credit and identity checks on you with one or more credit reference and fraud prevention agencies (“CR/FPAs”).
+In order to process your application, we will perform credit and identity checks on you with one or more credit reference and fraud prevention agencies (“CRA/FPAs”).

-To do this, we will supply your personal information to CR/FPAs and they will give us information about you.
+To do this, we will supply your personal information to CRA/FPAs and they will give us information about you.
 This will include information from your credit application and about your financial situation and financial history.
-CR/FPAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.
+CRA/FPAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.

 We will use this information to: